 - StrongVPN – Good all-rounder that works even in China.

 In this article, we’re going to help you pick the best VPN for the price to suit your needs.
-You’ll get a quick rundown of VPNs and how you can utilize them, as well as an overview of the problems inherent with cheap or free VPN services.
+You’ll get a quick rundown of VPNs and how you can utilize them, as well as an overview of the problems inherent with free or cheap VPN services.
 Afterwards, we’ll cover six outstanding VPN options.
 By the time you’ve finished reading, you’ll have a much clearer idea of which service is right for you.

 The saying “you get what you pay for” most certainly applies to VPNs.
 Here’s a related word of wisdom: if what you’re being offered is free, you’re the product.
 Almost every free web-based service works this way by collecting information on you and selling it to advertisers, who then use those same services to advertise right back at you.
+This is exactly the case with the cheapest vpns.

 Here’s a few common faults with free/cheap VPNs: